I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_ms_smhba_sas_port.md

 ## Members

+`PortProtocol`

+The protocols that are supported by this SAS port.

+`LocalSASAddress`

+The Port_Identifier of this SAS port

 `AttachedSASAddress`

 The SAS address of the entity that is at the opposite end of the SAS link from this local SAS port.

-`LocalSASAddress`

-The Port_Identifier of this SAS port

 `NumberofDiscoveredPorts`